 The cost of all books and supplies are included in the total program price.
 All students have an option to opt-out of an arrangement that includes the cost of books and supplies in the total program.
-Should s/he choose this option s/he will be required to provide a proof of purchase of ALL books and supplies by the cancellation date as noted in my Enrollment Agreement.
-Should they choose not to opt out, students will receive all applicable books and supplies no later than 7th day of the payment period.
+Should this option be chosen, students will be required to provide proof of purchase of ALL books and supplies by the cancellation date as noted in the Enrollment Agreement.
+Should they choose not to opt out, students will receive all applicable books and supplies no later than the 7th day of the payment period.